eddietejeda/amazon-orders-collage/README.md

   - Your collage will be saved in `output/amazon-collage.jpg`
   - An HTML grid version of your collage will be saved in `output/index.html`

+- Build Heatmap
+  - `npm run build` will ask you for path of Amazon CSV file.
+Put assets in `output` folder
+  - `npm run serve` will serve the contents in `output`

 ## Customizing Dimensions

 You can customize the following layout properties in `assemble-collage.js`: